 The first stage of the CPA approach involves using real objects to help students understand mathematical concepts.
 For example, when teaching addition, teachers can use actual objects such as apples or pencils to help students count and add them up.
 This helps students develop a concrete understanding of the concept of addition, rather than just memorizing the procedure.
 This approach also supports students' working memory by providing physical anchors for abstract ideas.

 In the second stage, block models are used to represent real-world objects.
-Blocks of different colors or shapes can be used to help students visualize mathematical problems.
+Blocks of different colors or shapes can be used to help students visualise mathematical problems.
 For example, blocks can be used to demonstrate the relationship between multiplication and area.
 This helps students to see the connection between mathematical concepts and the real world.
 Teachers often use questioning techniques during this stage to deepen understanding.

 The third stage involves using pictorial models to represent mathematical problems.
-Pictorial models help students visualize mathematical concepts without the use of physical objects.
+Pictorial models help students visualise mathematical concepts without the use of physical objects.
 For example, a pictorial model can be created to represent a fraction, which helps students understand the concept of parts of a whole.
 This visual representation serves as crucial scaffolding between concrete and abstract thinking.

 The final stage of the CPA approach involves using bar and part-whole models to represent abstract mathematical concepts.
 Bar models are used to represent the relationship between two quantities, while part-whole models are used to represent the relationship between a part and a whole.
 For example, bar models can be used to teach fractions, and part-whole models can be used to teach the concept of percentages.
 Teachers can use this stage for assessment for learning to gauge student understanding.